 Setting and achieving sales goals is critical for any sales team, especially during periods of economic uncertainty.
 When times are challenging, efficient operations are a must.
-By creating clear goals, managers can get sellers on the same page, making it easier to measure performance and, of course, hit your sales targets.
+By creating clear goals, managers can get sellers on the same page, making it easier to measure performance and, of course, hit sales targets.
 The good news is, goal-setting doesn’t have to be complicated.
 Using a SMART goals approach and sales technology to support the process, your team can increase revenue and drive business growth.

 What are SMART goals?